- This FAQ document was produced after consultation with clients and we hope it will be useful. It is split into 4 sections:

 You can get a copy of the form you need, or get more information, by:

 - Phoning the office on 0131 475 2344

 - Visiting the office at Norton Park, 57 Albion Road, Edinburgh, EH7 5QY

 1.6 Do you have appropriate data protection procedures?

 Yes.
-We are registered with the Information Commissioner and we have clear data protection policies and procedures.
+We are registered with the Information Commissioner and have clear data protection policies and procedures.
+Ecas is compliant with GDPR from 25th May 2018.
 If you need more information about this please contact the office.